 But where Suunto wants to focus is on the social use of the web application.
 Today we only see one part, which are the heat maps, but these social functions will increase with 2016.

-At the moment, these heat maps allow us to see where certain types of activities take place near our location (or the one you choose).
-Suunto uses the "Big Data" that it has been collecting in the form of Moves, and that is that they have more than 100 million activities synchronized with their platform.
+At the moment these heat maps allow us to see where certain types of activities take place near our location (or the one you choose).
+Suunto makes use of the "Big Data" that has been collected in the form of Moves, and they have more than 100 million activities synchronized with their platform.

 So thanks to the heat map we can see where more training or events are taking place according to the type of sport chosen.
 For example I can search for triathlon activities, and I will quickly find the events and routes I have in the vicinity (including Sunday's triathlon).

 This is a feature that can be very useful, especially now that summer is coming.
 Imagine that you have a trip planned to visit Eurodisney with the kids.
 And obviously you have to find some time to continue with your training, but you arrive there and you have no idea where you can go to train.
 You can't find a park, or it turns out to be crowded and doesn't allow you to do your series at 3:00 min/km.
 You can visit the heat map first and see where people are running in that area and from that information plan your training route for those days.